mcellteam/mcell/libmcell/documentation/generated/introspection.rst

   | Vertices of the triangle that represents this wall.

 * | **area**: float
+  | Area of the wall in um^2.

 * | **unit_normal**: Vec3
   | Normal of this wall with unit length of 1 um.
-  | To get just the unit vector, not the whole wall, there is also method Model.get_wall_unit_normal.
+  | There is also a method Model.get_wall_unit_normal that allows to
+  | retrieve just the normal value without the need to prepare this
+  | whole Wall object.

 * | **is_movable**: bool = True
   | If True, whis wall can be moved through Model.apply_vertex_moves,
   | if False, wall moves are ignored.
+  | Can be set during simulation.

 WallWallHitInfo
 ===============

+This class is used in the return type of Model.apply_vertex_moves.
+Contains pair of walls that collided.

 Attributes:
 ***********
 * | **wall1**: Wall
+  | First colliding wall.

 * | **wall2**: Wall
+  | Second colliding wall.